-My research is in the vibrant field of neutrino physics, one of the branches of high energy particle physics.
-I am interested in:
+I describe my research in the vibrant field of neutrino physics in my inaugural lecture.
+Neutrino physics is one of the branches of high energy particle physics, and I study:

 - neutrino flavour oscillation: how and why do neutrinos change as they propagate through space?